Paint The Kitchen Red

 Wasabi Instant Pot Deviled Eggs Instructions collage - cut eggs, scoop out yolks, mix ingredients - Paint the Kitchen Red

-• Cut the eggs in half lengthwise.
+• Transfer eggs to a cutting board and cut the eggs in half lengthwise.

 Wasabi Instant Pot Deviled Eggs Instructions collage - mixed ingredients, piping bag into mug - Paint the Kitchen Red